spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-vmware/airgap-install/vmware-vsphere-airgap-instructions.md

     - **server.crt**
     - **server.key**

 20. Start the airgap initialization process by issuing the following command.
-The script requires the hostname or IP address of the airgap support VM.
+The script requires a fully qualified hostname or IP address of the airgap support VM.
 Choose the preferred method for your environment.
 Be aware that the script will generate a self-signed certificate for the value you provide.